Overview

 In 2017, we were the first to voice the need to bring the ban on the sale of petrol and diesel cars forward from 2040 to 2030.
 We collaborated with businesses and NGOs to make the case to government.

-In a significant win, in November 2020, Prime Minister Boris Johnson confirmed that the phase out date would be brought forward by a decade, speeding up the transition to electric vehicles and cutting carbon faster from this high emission sector.
+In a significant win, in 2024, the Zero Emission Vehicle (ZEV) mandate launched speeding up the transition to electric vehicles which will cut carbon fast from this high emission sector.

-We continue to advocate for a successful transition to electric vehicles, including urging the government to introduce a zero emissions vehicle (ZEV) mandate to ensure the successful switch to electric cars.
+We continue to advocate for a successful transition to electric vehicles, including urging the government to introduce more ambitious targets to the (ZEV) mandate.

 Read the reports: